sens1914/House-Price-Prediction/README.md

 Training performance is visualized through Matplotlib plots showing how the model’s loss and error change across epochs for both training and validation data.

-The project also includes data visualization for understanding the distribution of prices and tracking training performance across epochs.

 ## Technologies Used